yogaraj77/spendora/README.md

-# Spindora - Expense Tracking Website
+# Spendora - Expense Tracking Website

 Welcome to Spendora, your ultimate solution for tracking expenses across multiple countries.
-Whether you're in India, the USA, UK, or Europe, Spindora simplifies the process of managing your finances.
+Whether you're in India, the USA, UK, or Europe, Spendora simplifies the process of managing your finances.
 Here's how you can get started:

 #live working model
 https://yogaraj77.github.io/spendora/